ekasikaralar/NN_based_dynamic_scheduling/secondary_analysis/simulation_codes/benchmark_simulation/README.md

 - 'main' Function: Creates a 'Simulation' object with the specified configuration file and runs the simulation.
 - Output: The 'save' method of the 'Simulation' class outputs the results to a CSV file, as specified by 'record_file'.

-## Event Handling
-The 'Execute' class includes methods to handle different events in the simulation:
-- Arrival Events: 'handle_arrival_event' updates the system upon new arrivals.
-- Departure Events: 'handle_depart_event' manages departures from the system.
-- Abandonment Events: 'handle_abandon_event' handles situations where a customer leaves the queue before being served.

 ## Priority Policy Calculation
 The simulation includes several static priority rules 'c_mu_theta', 'c_mu_theta_diff', 'c_mu', 'cost' and 'mu_theta diff', which are used to determine the relative priority order of the classes when serving them in the system.

-## Simulation Flow
-The 'run' method in the 'Execute' class determines the simulation flow, advancing time, and processing events accordingly.

 ## Output
 The simulation calculates and outputs the costs incurred by customers waiting in the queue during a 17-hour daily operation at a call center.
 The num_iterations parameter determines the number of days simulated.
 We save the results to 'record_file'.